-1000’s of years before floods are not familiar to us, right?
-Nowadays we are facing different types of floods (like Flash floods, Glacial lake outburst flood [GLOFs], Coastal floods, Urban floods, River or fluvial floods, and ponding floods), at least once every year.
+1000s of years before floods are not familiar to us, right?
+Nowadays we are facing different types of floods (like Flash floods, Glacial lake outburst floods (GLOFs), Coastal floods, Urban floods, River or fluvial floods, and ponding floods), at least once every year.

-In this article, we are going to study significance, impacts of Glacial lake’s outburst flood.
+In this article, we are going to study the significance, and impacts of Glacial Lake’s outburst flood.

 This is an important topic in the areas of geography, disaster management, environment, and ecology.